French lubricant brand IPONE launched in India.

 In addition to the colour-coded hierarchy and nomenclature, the packaging also features illustrations of motorcycles styled in Japan’s famed Manga art form.

 Currently, IPONE products sold in India are imported from France and Vietnam.
-However, parent company Motul has stated that local production could be considered in the future if demand justifies it.
+However, the company has stated that local production could be considered in the future if demand justifies it.

 Alongside the lubricant range, the brand also launched a helmet maintenance kit, chain cleaning spray and chain lubricants available in white, red and blue colour lubes.
-The products will be introduced across Motul’s six core and fourteen key markets, with digital campaigns expected to play a central role in building awareness among target audiences.
+The products will be initially introduced across six core and fourteen key markets.

 Leave a Reply